KJCK-FM: Frequency move

 On April 1, 2005, the station changed its name to "Power Hits 97-5", which was partially intended as an April Fool's Day joke.
-The music direction was changed, as it started day-parting by playing more adult-friendly content (which capitalized on current mainstream pop, punk-rock and modern rock tracks (even leaning towards modern adult contemporary at times), as well as 1990s tracks) during the day, while relegating harder-edged content (such as Hip hop and R&B tracks) after 6 PM.
+The music direction was changed, as KJCK-FM began playing more adult-friendly content during the day, while relegating harder-edged content (such as hip-hop and R&B tracks) after 6 PM.
 This was done to compete against KACZ, who also had an adult-leaning Top 40 format.
-A new morning show, Stooks In The Morning, debuted in May 2005.
-This show targeted people in the 18-34 demographic and was well respected across the area as it discussed edgy content and being very listener interactive.
+A new wake-up show, "Stooks In The Morning", debuted in May 2005.

-In August 2007, the station started leaning rhythmic again, as most of the adult-friendly content was removed.
-This was done due to a new program director being hired, as former PD and morning show host Matt Stooks quit in June.
-As of 2009, the station shifted towards a more mainstream direction.

-On October 6, 2011, Platinum Broadcasting announced it was ceasing operations, and that the station, along with its sister stations, will be sold to Hays, Kansas-based Eagle Communications, pending FCC approval.
-The sale was approved on December 15, 2011.

 Transmitter fire

 On March 25, 2007, at around 11 pm, KJCK went off the air due to a fire in the transmitter.
 The transmitter went back on a few hours later; however, the coverage area was reduced down to at least a 6-mile radius.
 Manhattan residents and some residents in Fort Riley were not able to pick up the station.
 Stooks In The Morning did a web-only show for part of the week, while on 97.5, it was a "best-of" show.
 Everyone else took the day off.
 That Thursday afternoon/evening, the station went back to its original coverage area.
 Some criticized that the days they were off the air were Justin Carson's last days before moving to KZCH in Wichita the following week.
 Justin's last day was on Friday, March 30 (he returned in August 2008, but left by September 2009).

 During the early morning hours of Saturday, May 19, 2007 the secondhand transformer which replaced the original transformer that had caused the fire ceased to function correctly.
 KJCK-FM again operated at extremely low power until the following Monday afternoon when a new transformer was installed.
 On January 11, 2008, the station put in a new transmitter which includes the most up to date technology.